1. Complexity & Climate is currently hiring an ERC-funded Postdoctoral Researcher in tropical convection. Application deadline: Apr 15, 2021.

-Article in HORIZON - The EU Research & Innovation Magazine: https://horizon-magazine.eu/article/cloud-shapes-and-formations-impact-global-warming-we-still-don-t-understand-them.html
+Article in HORIZON - The EU Research & Innovation Magazine -

-Note the satellite image above, which shows a composite of how mesoscale convective systems form over the African continent and are advected westward by the prevailing wind.
-Off the coast, tropical cyclones sometimes form and migrate further west and north, where they pick up more moisture under rotation.
+The satellite image above shows how mesoscale convective systems (MCS) organize over the African continent and are advected westward by the prevailing wind.
+Off the coast, tropical cyclones sometimes form and migrate further West and poleward, thereby picking up more moisture under rotation.

 Reference: Circling in on convective organization

 The dynamics of cold pool collisions and replications during a large-eddy simulation is complex, with collisions often giving rise to subsequent convective events, which again can trigger further event, and so forth ....
 We break down this complex dynamics into simplified models, such as the “circle model” described in the reference above.
 This model has essentially zero parameters and can nonetheless replicate a big part of the “convective scale increase” found in earlier work on the convective diurnal cycle.

 Simplified circle model for convective organization through cold pool collisions. a, Each circle represents the gust front of a convective cold pool.
 Where three circles meet, a new circle is formed (given that the new circle center lies in the triangle formed by the three previous centers). b, Exemplifying the dynamics of circles spreading and replicating in space. c, gust fronts formed by the circle model after some time, d, cold pool dynamics in terms of “generations” of circles (color coding represents different generations).

 Cold pool collisions can give “birth” to new convective cells (2020)